 However, legacy systems are inherently inflexible and can hamper the data democratization efforts of any organization.
 To overcome the challenge and integrate legacy data into modern infrastructures, businesses must invest in data integration tools that offer instant API connectivity to not only popular databases but also cloud-based systems and applications to ensure interoperability.

 For organizations to reap the full benefits of data democratization, they must empower their users to not only access data but also make data analysis and reporting part of day-to-day operations.

 Although data integration and BI tools and technologies have evolved greatly over the past few years, finding a data management platform that facilitates access, analysis, and reporting of data in highly consumable ways remains an ongoing quest for most enterprises.

 The solution to the problem lies in finding a data integration solution that lets you take advantage of the data the resides in previously disconnected systems, offers out-of-the-box connectivity to BI and analytics tools, as well as allows employees without technical knowledge to easily manipulate and analyze data.

 5. Train Employees on How to Best Use Data

-Data governance go hand in hand with data democratization, and lack of a data governance plan can quickly result in information overload, poor decisions, and reputational risk.
-To avoid these demerits of data democratization, everyone in the organization should be trained on how to best use the data, importance of understanding data lineage, and how it can be transformed for BI and analytics.
+Data governance goes hand in hand with data democratization, and the lack of a data governance plan can quickly result in information overload, poor decisions, and reputational risk.
+To avoid these demerits of data democratization, everyone in the organization should be trained on how to best use the data, the importance of understanding data lineage, and how it can be transformed for BI and analytics.